JosephGatto/Chain-of-Thought-Embeddings/README.md

 Valid args for <modality> include ```text-only, cot-only, text+cot```.
 We used seeds = ```[1,2,3,4,5]``` in Table 7 of our paper.

 #### Note
 We are unable to release data for presidential-stance, but you can sign a terms of use agreement and download it [here](https://portals.mdi.georgetown.edu/public/stance-detection-KE-MLM).
-If you are interested in more details re: our work with this dataset please reach out! joseph {dot} m {dot} gatto {dot} gr @ dartmouth {dot} edu
+If you are interested in details re: our work with this dataset please reach out! joseph {dot} m {dot} gatto {dot} gr @ dartmouth {dot} edu